symsmith/symsmith.github.io/src/content/blog/redux-toolkit-errors/index.md

 }
 ```

-This is great because it allows for **typed errors**, but in the context of a migration from an existing Redux codebase, it makes things harder to convert as you go.
-It means you have to go over every action dispatch when you convert them to Redux Toolkit to repair any broken error handling.
+This is great because it means that errors are deeply integrated in Redux's system, but in the context of a migration from an existing Redux codebase, it makes things harder to convert as you go.
+You have to go over every action dispatch when you convert them to Redux Toolkit to repair any broken error handling.

 Redux Toolkit also provides an [`.unwrap()`](https://redux-toolkit.js.org/api/createAsyncThunk#unwrapping-result-actions) method on dispatched actions to get this behavior back, but it also means adding it to every action call if you're not migrating all your code at once.

 ## Creating a custom middleware

-In order to unwrap all actions by default, [this Github issue comment](https://github.com/reduxjs/redux-toolkit/issues/910#issuecomment-801211740) suggested to create a custom Redux middleware to intercept rejected actions like the example above, and instead throw the error associated with it.
+In order to unwrap all actions by default, [this Github issue comment](https://github.com/reduxjs/redux-toolkit/issues/910#issuecomment-801211740) suggested to create a custom Redux middleware intercepting rejected actions like the example above, and instead throw the error associated with it.
 Their solution looks like this:

 ```ts
 const throwMiddleware = () => (next) => (action) => {